 Digging down to find a 2-in or larger diameter pipe to tie into is critical for a proper tub to shower conversion!
 Tub drain pipes are smaller than shower drain pipes.
 Showers are required by code to drain directly into 2″ diameter piping, while tubs drains are designed just like bathroom sinks with a 1-1/2″ pipe size.
 So, your bathtub’s drain and p-trap pipe size is smaller than your new shower’s drain and p-trap will need to be.
 And, you can’t run a 2″ drain pipe into a downstream 1-1/2″ pipe without causing some potentially major stopped up drain problems.

 The good news?
 Since the 1970s, builders have generally run 2-in drain pipe right up to bathtub p-traps.
-Every tub to shower conversion on slab that I’ve done here in Austin has required just a foot or so of digging to uncover a 2-in diameter pipe to make a properly sized shower drain work.
+Every tub to shower conversion on slab that I’ve done here in Austin has required just a couple feet of digging to uncover a 2-in diameter pipe to make a properly sized shower drain work.
 Converting a tub drain to a shower drain on slab will require some jackhammering, but usually not much.
 It can be done in a day.

 The even better news?
-If your first-floor bathroom is on a pier-and-beam foundation then redoing the drain piping is usually very easy.
+If your first-floor bathroom is on a pier-and-beam foundation (or if it’s upstairs) then redoing the drain piping is usually very easy.

 Simply cutting through the plywood subfloor will give access to the drain plumbing, and then properly patching the floor back up is simple to do with just basic carpentry skills.
 This makes converting a tub to a shower just as simple as simply replacing a shower.
 If a contractor tells you that converting a tub to a shower on a pier and beam foundation or second floor will require super-expensive plumbing work, then get a different contractor for the job.